What is Anger and How to Overcome It

 By Remez Sasson

-Anger comes out as a response to feelings of dissatisfaction, frustration and unhappiness, which usually arise when we dislike a person, an object or a situation.
+Anger comes out as a response to feelings of dissatisfaction, frustration and unhappiness, which usually arise, when we dislike a person, an object or a situation.

-It usually appears when we are unable to fulfill our wishes and desires, or when we are forced to do something we dislike doing or we would better avoid.
+It usually appears when we are unable to fulfill our wishes and desires, or when we are forced to do something we dislike doing or we would rather avoid.
 In such situations, the mind reacts by feeling unhappy and stressed, which leads to anger.

 Day-to-day life confronts us with many situations, which can produce anger:

 - Your partner, children or friends, often, say or do things that you don't like.

 - You want to make yourself a cup of coffee, but discover that you run out of coffee.

 - You arrive late to the station, and find that the bus or train has already left.